sebastien-riou/lean-ftl/README.md

 # lean-ftl
-minimal flash translation layer meant for embedded systems (wear leveling+anti tearing)
+Minimal flash translation layer meant for embedded systems (wear leveling + anti tearing).

+Main features:
+- Anti-tearing is exhautively tested via a dedicated emulator
+- Avoid fragmentation
+- Support transactions
+- Easily portable to new MCUs / new flash chips

+The library is independent of any NVM controller, porting it to a new MCU means providing 3 simple "accessor" functions:
+- nvm_erase
+- nvm_write
+- nvm_read

+This repository provides accessors for the following targets:
+- STM32U5xx (testbench is [here](https://github.com/sebastien-riou/lean-ftl-stm32u5/))
+- STM32L5xx (testbench is [here](https://github.com/sebastien-riou/lean-ftl-stm32l5/))
+- Native execution on Linux (for test and development purposes)

 ## Concept